1303 Crete earthquake: Tectonic setting

-The Hellenic arc, the most likely location for this earthquake, is an arcuate tectonic feature related to the subduction of the African Plate beneath the Aegean Sea Plate.
+The Hellenic arc, the most likely location for this earthquake, is an arcuate tectonic feature related to the subduction of the African plate beneath the Aegean Sea plate.
 It is one of the most active seismic zones in western Eurasia and has a history of large earthquakes that also affect Egypt.

 Damage

 The earthquake and the tsunami are recorded as having a devastating impact on Heraklion, Crete.
 Detailed information is available from reports made by representatives from Heraklion (then Candia) to the controlling Venetian administration, written on the day of the earthquake and twenty days later.
 They describe the extent of damage to the main public buildings of Candia and castles over the whole island.

 The reports mention that most of the victims were women and children, without giving numbers.
 There was massive flooding at Alexandria.
 Many ships were destroyed, some of them carried up to 2 mi inland.
 The port city of Acre, on the Levantine coast, was also affected.
 Buildings were destroyed and people swept to their deaths.

 In Egypt the earthquake caused severe damage in Cairo, dislodging much of the Great Pyramid's white limestone casing and toppling minarets on many mosques.
 In Alexandria the city walls were mostly destroyed.
-Most notably, the Lighthouse of Alexandria, one of the seven wonders of the world, was badly damaged.
+Most notably, the Lighthouse of Alexandria, one of the seven Wonders of the World, was badly damaged.
+Homes in Alexandria collapsed, killing many people.
 According to Alexis Perrey, the earthquake was felt on the entire Adriatic coast, up to Venice (about 1600 km from Heraklion).